-This paper studies a directed search model of multi-worker firms facing within-firm equity constraints on wages.
-Introducing such constraints reduces wages, as the firm's incentive to profit from its existing workers via low wages depresses also those of new hires, increasing the profitability of hiring.
-In a dynamic model, these elements further give rise to a timeinconsistency in the firm problem affecting allocations.
-To consider outcomes when firms reoptimize wages each period in the face of this time-inconsistency, I consider Markov perfect equilibria, proposing a tractable solution approach to the problem.
-In two applications, I argue that the constraints dampen wage variation over the business cycle and can amplify that in unemployment in a quantitatively significant way.
-Second, firms may find it profitable to fix wages for a period of time, and an equilibrium with fixed wages can be good for worker welfare, as well as resource allocation.
+Motivated by literature in personnel economics characterizing worker compensation in large organizations as governed by administrative rules reflecting horizontal equity concerns, this paper thinks about firm wage setting in an environment where firms face within-firm equity constraints on wages.
+I show that introducing such constraints leads to lower wages, as the firms' incentive to profit from their existing workers via low wages depresses also those of new hires, increasing the profitability of hiring.
+In a dynamic model, these elements further give rise to a time-inconsistency in the firm problem affecting allocations.
+To consider outcomes when firms reoptimize wages each period in the face of this time-inconsistency, I consider Markov perfect equilibria, also proposing a tractable solution approach to the problem.
+In two applications, I show that the constraints dampen wage variation over the business cycle and can amplify that in unemployment in a significant way.
+Second, firms may find it profitable to fix wages for a period of time, and an equilibrium with fixed wages be good for worker welfare, as well as resource allocation, despite added volatility in the labor market.

-The model environment could, of course, be enriched in various ways.
-Instead of imposing constraints on firms, one could seek to incorporate an agency problem giving rise to them.
-Instead of imposing complete equity within the firm, one could allow a degree of discretion in wage setting with equity considerations leading to wage compression.
-And further, one could attempt to formalize the internal wage structures of firms more fully, including transitions from one position to another within the firm.
-At the same time, the present approach offers a simpler context for demonstrating the time-inconsistency associated with equity constraints, as well as allowing proposing a tractable approach to solving for equilibrium outcomes in the presence of aggregate and firm-level shocks.
-The results suggest that the institutional constraints affecting firms may play an important role for understanding important features of the labor market.
+The model environment could naturally be enriched in various ways.
+Instead of imposing constraints on firms, one could think more carefully about the underlying problem between firm owners, managers and workers giving rise to them.
+Instead of imposing equal treatment among equally productive workers within the firm, one could seek to explicitly incorporate tenure premia, or wage compression among heterogenous workers within the firm.
+And further, one could attempt to formalize the internal wage structures more fully, including transitions from one position to another within the firm.
+At the same time, the present approach offers a simpler setting for demonstrating the time-inconsistency arising in the context of constraints, as well as allowing a tractable approach to solving for equilibrium outcomes in the presence of aggregate and firm-level shocks.
+The results suggest that the institutional constraints affecting firms can play an important role for understanding important features of the labor market.